|

 these participants are making the virtual church their only

+church.
 This is not our concept

 of follow up and discipleship.
 While the Internet world can be